jek-bao-choo/datadog-ai-assisted-instrumentation/README.md

         - After which, I asked it to troubleshoot and it went into recursive state of trying to troubleshoot.
         - XXX FAILED
         - Verdict: At least OpenCode (unlike Cladue Code) got Datadog Agent wrong version installed - can we make up for model's gap with SKILLS and AGENTS?
-    * x86 <> Ubuntu 24 <> OpenCode <> OpenRouter Claude Haiku 4.5 & Claude Sonnet 4.6 models
+    * x86 <> Ubuntu 24 <> OpenCode <> OpenRouter Claude Sonnet 4.6 models
-        - Give it a try if time permits
+        - It was able to ask me for my Datadog API Key and for my Datadog Site.
+        - It was able to install Datadog Agent the latest v7.
+        - Outcome: Sending telemetry to Datadog
+        - VVV PASSED
     * x86 <> Ubuntu 24 <> Claude Code <> OpenRouter GLM-4.7-Flash
         - It was able to check the OS Distribution
         - It checked check if existing datadog config existed but I am not sure if it is useful step.